 High-resolution reconstruction of a frog

-The video below shows the reconstruction of a frog (approx. 2.5 cm long), recorded with the X-ray image sensor.
+The video shows the reconstruction of a frog (approx. 2.5 cm long), recorded with the X-ray image sensor.

 Stereoscopic view of a snail shell